 - Establish a process for consumers to report violations related to CCPA compliance.

-- If your business sells the personal information of minors, special considerations apply.
+- Your business sells the personal information of minors

-- If your business buys, receives, sells, or shares personal information for four million or more consumers for commercial purposes, special considerations apply.
+- You buy, receive, sell, or share personal information for four million or more consumers for commercial purposes

 Mutually Reinforcing Laws

 Although these three laws have significant differences, they are not mutually exclusive.
 Compliance with one can reinforce compliance with others.
-For example, by building a system that allows consumers to opt into the sale of their personal data, your system will comply with both APPOCI and SB 220.
-Similarly, because CCPA and SB 220 both cover the right to opt out of the sale of personal information, so a system that complies with CCPA will comply with SB 220.
-Soliant can help you to find where these different laws overlap and work with you to design solutions that comply with multiple data privacy laws.
+For example, a system allowing consumers to opt into the sale of their data complies with both APPOCI and SB 220.
+Similarly, because CCPA and SB 220 both cover the right to opt out of the sale of personal information, a system compliant with CCPA also complies with SB 220.
+Soliant can help you to find where these different laws overlap and design compliant solutions.

-Data privacy laws represent a paradigm shift in terms of how we think about personal information and who can exercise control over it.
-Giving consumers more control over their personal information means that as a business, you’ll have the opportunity to develop a relationship with your customers based on trust and consent, which can result in them having a better experience and becoming a repeat customer.
+Data privacy laws represent a paradigm shift in terms of how we think about personal information and control over it.
+Giving consumers more control leads to customer relationships based on trust and consent.
+This results in them having a better experience and becoming a repeat customer.
 It can be a way that you can differentiate your business from the competition.

 Feel free to reach out to Soliant if you’d like to make the most of this opportunity with your FileMaker, Salesforce, or open-source software system!